catamphetamine/imageboard/README.md

 * `boardId: string` — Board ID
 * `search: string` — Search query.
 Could be an empty string.

+* Any other properties here will override the corresponding properties of the `options` object that was passed to the `Imageboard()` function when creating an imageboard instance.

+  * `defaultAuthorName?: string` — If `board` object is available and has a `board.features.defaultAuthorName` property, it could be passed here to parse the default author name as an empty one.

 Returns an object with properties: